Format Power BI Table

 We write a separate article to explain these settings

-From the below screenshot, you can see that we added the Title Text as Product Sub-Category Sales Information.
-Next are Font Color to Green, Font Family to Georgia, Text Size to 21, and Title Alignment to the center.
-If you want, you can also add the background Color to the Table title.
+Next, change the Font Color to Green, the Font Family to Georgia, the Text Size to 21, and the Title Alignment to the center.
+You can add the background Color to the Table title if you want.